 Now the CEO of a new ultra-natural skincare and perfume company, www.manifestooflight.com, Dee is here to turn the beauty world upside down; to liberate our human potential and unleash generosity and genius on a grand scale, without a patent pending, anti-wrinkle claim in sight.
-After eighteen years, her cult rose cream and rose serum, hand made by her husband from the finest roses absolutes in the world, is now all grown up and ready to grace gorgeous bodies on a grand scale.
+After nearly twenty years, her cult Rose Cream and Rose Serum, hand made by her husband from the finest roses absolutes in the world, are now ready to grace gorgeous bodies on a grand scale.

 The author of the book, The Gorgeous Revolution, Dee’s provocative yet clear and compelling humour make her a sought after speaker, to both male and female audiences.
 She may tread where others might not, so prepare be provoked and enlightened.
 These challenging times call for both.

 If you would like to contact Dee, or book her as a speaker for events, email her at firstname.lastname@example.org.

-To enquire about purchasing or being a stockist for the seriously incomparable Rose Serum and Cream, contact email@example.com or phone 0418160670.
+To enquire about purchasing or being a stockist for the seriously incomparable Rose Serum and Rose Cream, contact email@example.com or phone +61 7 54458910.